 Top-Rated LG Appliances vs. GE Appliances: Verdict

 Both LG and GE offer comprehensive ranges of all major appliances.
 Each also enjoys healthy customer ratings on many of its best sellers.
-While LG has long been tech-led in its approach, GE is increasingly following suit.
+While LG has long been tech-led in its approach, GE is following suit.
 Even so, GE remains slightly more competitively priced in many areas.

 Ultimately, a buying decision is often likely to hinge on simple brand preference.
 Similarly, LG and GE each offer a variety of different product finishes.
 A favorite here is equally liable to help cement a decision for many customers.

 Major appliances are some of the most costly purchases we make for our homes.
-Both LG and GE offer extended warranty packages.
+Both LG and GE offer manufacturer extended warranty packages.
 These come in the shape of LG Premium Care and GE’s Service Protection Advantage.

 Alternatively, customers can opt for a third-party solution.
 Upsie